Julia Grenan: Aftermath

 Julia Grenan died in Dublin on 6 January 1972 and was buried alongside Elizabeth O'Farrell, who had died in 1957, in the republican plot in Glasnevin cemetery, Dublin.
-In modern reevaluations, the possibility that Elizabeth and Julia were romantic partners is now strongly considered.
+That Elizabeth and Julia were romantic partners is now widely considered to be the case.
 The significant closeness they displayed, the fact they lived together for 30 years, the fact that neither was ever married to a man and the fact they were buried beside each other are all considered indicators of a more intimate relationship than publicly stated.
-Similarly their comrades in the 1916 rising, Kathleen Lynn and Madeleine ffrench-Mullen are also considered to be another "unstated" couple, as are Margaret Skinnider and Nora O'Keeffe.
+Similarly, their comrades in the 1916 Rising, Kathleen Lynn and Madeleine ffrench-Mullen, are also considered to be another "unstated" couple, as were Margaret Skinnider and Nora O'Keeffe, all of whom were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).